Porting Applications using Recipes

 Cross Compiler

-Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with relibc to any supported CPU architecture, you can check our cross-compilers here.
+Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with relibc to any supported CPU architecture, you can check our cross-compilers on GitLab (GCC, LLVM, Rust) and build server.

 Cross Compilation

-By default Cookbook respect the architecture of your host system but you can change it easily on your .config file (ARCH?= field).
+By default Cookbook use the architecture of your host system but you can change it easily on your .config file (ARCH?= field).

-• Don't use a CPU architecture on the script data type of your recipe.toml, it breaks cross-compilation.
+• Don't use a CPU architecture on the script data types of your recipe.toml, it breaks cross-compilation.

 • All recipes must use our cross-compilers, a Cookbook template does this automatically but it's not always possible, study the build system of your program/library to find these options or patch the configuration files.